Purley Oaks is a community school where our ‘staff share a moral purpose to give all pupils a rich education.’ - Ofsted 2019.

-At Purley Oaks we ensure that the children are given every opportunity to reach the Early Learning Goals across the curriculum.
-We begin teaching the children as soon as they have settled into our school and work alongside parents and carers, so that they know how to help their child at home.
-We want children to achieve beyond the goals and therefore continue to develop children’s learning even when they have met the goals.
+At Purley Oaks we ensure our children are given every opportunity to reach the Early Learning goals across the curriculum.
+We begin teaching, in partnership with you, as soon as they have settled in to school so that you know how to support your child at home.
+We want children to achieve beyond what is expected and continue to develop children’s learning even when they have met the goals.

-The early learning goal for reading states that by the end of the year, children must be able to read simple sentences including recognition of high frequency words and using phonic skills to decode words.
+The Early Learning goal for reading states that by the end of the year, children must be able to read simple sentences including recognition of high frequency words and be able to use phonic skills to decode.
 It is also important that the children can talk about what they have read.

-Whilst we strive to achieve these goals, we also recognise the importance of skills such as communication, relationships and managing feelings, the arts, physical exercise and technology.
-These are all taught through our varied, exciting curriculum.
+Whilst we strive to achieve these goals, we also recognise the importance of skills such as communication, relationships and managing feelings, the arts and physical exercise, which are taught through our varied and exciting curriculum.

 EDUCATIONAL TRIPS AND VISITS

-Throughout the year reception children can experience a number of different trips, visits, theme days and activities that are designed to develop their knowledge, language and love for learning:
+Throughout the year reception children can experience a number of different trips, visits, theme days and activities designed to develop their knowledge, language and love for learning:

-- Planetarium visit to develop our knowledge of space
+- planetarium visit to school to develop a knowledge of space

-- Visits from people who help us – the dentist, the police, the train driver, the librarian, local visits to the shops
+- visits from people who help us: the dentist, police, train driver, librarian

-- Incubator at school with eggs to watch chicks hatch
+- incubator in class with eggs to watch chicks hatch

-- Growing area developed with staff and children – children grow tomatoes, strawberries, beans, sunflowers
+- growing area developed by staff and children: tomatoes, strawberries, beans, sunflowers

-- Trip to Lloyds park to experience travel on trains and trams
+- trip to Lloyd park to experience travel on trains and trams

 FREQUENTLY ASKED QUESTIONS

 By the time your child starts reception the expectation is that they will have mastered a number of basic skills.
 To help you and your child prepare for starting school please work on the following skills together over the summer:

 Applying for a Reception Place at Purley Oaks